arvind-naidu/arvind-naidu.github.com/_posts/2013-09-07-sublime-textprogrammers-only-love.md

 ---
 layout: post
-title: "Sublime Text:Programmers Only Love"
+title: "Sublime Text: Programmers Only Love"
 ---

 > *Sublime Text 2/3 - A tool any developer will fall in love with!*